 - Most of Fall Out Boy's videos are like this, except with skits, usually (for example: "This Ain't A Scene, It's An Arms Race," "Dance, Dance," and "A Little Less Sixteen Candles, A Little More Touch Me")

 - The video for "Chunky Chunky Air Guitar" by The Whitlams is a mockumentary about the 9th Annual Air Guitar World Championships.
 The Mid Vid Skit is a promo for a contestant's instructional video, "How To Air Guitar Like A Pro."

 - From Lady Gaga's "Telephone" video: "Let's make a sandwich!"

 - Jack Johnson's video for "Taylor" has this with Ben Stiller.

-- The video for Metallica's song "One" contains several clips from a film version of Johnny Got His Gun in the middle of the singing.
+- The video for Metallica's song "One" contains several clips from a film version of Johnny Got His Gun between the vocal sections.
 This is justified, since the song is based on the book.

 - All Time Low's video for "I Feel Like Dancin'" features several short ones, used as a framing device to mock needless sex appeal, product placement and Executive Meddling in music videos.

 - Dr. Dre & Eminem's "Forgot About Dre" replaces a rather violent portion of Eminem's verse with a fake news report.
 Em is interviewed as an innocent bystander to the arson, denying he had any role in it.